jxxcarlson/elm-markdown/README.md

 See [markdown.minilatex.app](https://markdown.minilatex.app)
-for a demo of the latest implementation.
-The package on which this app relies can be found on [the Elm package manager](https://package.elm-lang.org/packages/jxxcarlson/elm-markdown/latest/)
+for a demo of the latest implementation, or see the code in this repo, `./app-test/`